GR360RY/htpc-ansible/roles/kodi-mysql/README.rst

     # If installed together with XBMC disable standalone mode.
     xbmc_standalone_mode: False        # Standalone box setup

-    # The following variables should be defined in playbook if xbmc-mysql is added without kodi-client role.
+    # The following variables should be defined in playbook if kodi-mysql is added without kodi-client role.

     media_path:                  # Location of xbmc media folders.